TERMS & CONDITIONS

 We strongly recommend taking out travel insurance as soon as you book your holiday.
 It not only covers your expenses should accidents, injuries or loss of possessions happen while you are on your holiday, but the insurance also covers you when you have to cancel your booking (or curtail your holiday) due to unexpected events (but not if you just change your mind).
-That way, an unhappy event does not additionally cost you your holiday money.
+That way, an unhappy event or illness does not additionally cost you your holiday money.
 Usually, the insurance covers the loss of your payment in case you can not reach your destination because of extreme weather conditions and road closures, or when you have to cancel your holiday due to injury or illness/hospitalisation (of you or a close relative), bereavement, redundancy or other disasters in your life (like your house being flooded, e.g.).

 Travel insurance comes in all shapes and qualities with different rules, conditions and prices, so check what is covered and what isn’t.
 Travel insurance is widely available online or with your own financial advisers.
 You will find up-to-date tips on where to look on comparison websites such as www.moneysavingexpert.com.

 Please note: we will ALWAYS apply our Terms & Conditions for cancellations, no matter what your reason for cancellation is.
 It is your own responsibility to protect your holiday money by taking insurance as soon as you have made your reservation.

 It is your own responsibility that you travel with the right travel documents if you are visiting us from abroad.
 Within the European Union, only a valid passport will be required.
 It is your own responsibility to check any new regulations after Brexit.
 Please check the UK government travel information if you are travelling from outside the EU.